How to connect to Azure SQL

 -

-Option 2: Microsoft Entra ID Formerly known as Azure Active Directory (or Azure AD, or AAD) account (Supported by Core, UniversalTimeLine and Classification services)
+Option 2: Microsoft Entra ID Formerly known as Azure Active Directory (or Azure AD, or AAD) account (Supported by UCC Core, UniversalTimeLine and Classification services)

 Note